The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 \begin{proof} By Lemma~\ref{lem:reduced_rep} and its Corollary~\ref{cor:reduced_rep}, Corollary~\ref{pi_equals_sigma}, Definition~\ref{maindefbcfw}, and Lemma~\ref{lem:equivalence_of_algs}. \end{proof}

-It follows that BCFW cells have domino representations.
-This result gives one direction of Theorem~\ref{thm:domino_non_formal}.
-It was conjectured by Karp, Williams, Zhang, and Thomas~\cite[Conjecture~A.7]{karp2020decompositions}.
-The other direction that domino matrices exactly parametrize these cells is shown in Section~\ref{sec:precise_ineqs}.
+It follows that BCFW cells have domino representations, as formulated in the following theorem.
+This result is stated above in Theorem~\ref{thm:domino_non_formal}, and was conjectured by Karp, Williams, Zhang, and Thomas~\cite[Conjecture~A.7]{karp2020decompositions}.

 \begin{thm} Let $D \in \mathcal{CD}_{n,k}$ be a chord diagram and $S$ its BCFW positroid cell.
-Every point $V \in S$ has a representative matrix in the domino form of~$D$, that satisfies the domino sign rules.
-This representation is unique up to rescaling each row by a positive number. \end{thm}
+Every point in~$S$ has a representative matrix in the domino form of~$D$ that satisfies the domino sign rules, and every such matrix represents a point in~$S$.
+The domino matrix representation of a point is unique up to rescaling each row by a positive number. \end{thm}